 For more information and tips on planning a successful event, please see the “Event Planning Guidelines” section of our 2019-2020 MRSO Handbook

 Additionally, please refer to our Reimbursement Guidelines for further information on what Marshall Undergraduate Programs can help fund for your event.

-MRSOs have multiple sources for funding including membership dues, fundraising, corporate sponsorship, Undergraduate Student Government (USG) funding, Marshall Business Student Government (MBSG) funding, and Marshall Undergraduate Advising and Student Affairs funding.
+MRSOs have multiple sources for funding including membership dues, fundraising, corporate sponsorship, Undergraduate Student Government (USG) funding, and Marshall Undergraduate Advising and Student Affairs funding.

-The Marshall School of Business provides limited funding and MRSOs and funding is evaluated annually.
-If your MRSO has been approved for annual funding, please fill out and submit the Marshall Funding Request via Qualtrics at least 15 business days weeks prior to your event.
+The Marshall School of Business provides limited funding for MRSOs.
+Funding is awarded on a case by case basis until all funds have been exhausted.
+To apply for funding please submit the Marshall Funding Application at least 14 business days weeks prior to your event.
 If approval is granted, please submit a Marshall Reimbursement Request within 10 business days following the event.
 Please refer the MRSO Handbook for additional details.

 MRSOs can make a room reservation in a Marshall building by using the scheduling module within MyMarshall.

 MRSOs can also request to book other space on campus including the Ronald Tutor Campus Center, outdoor venues, or classrooms so long as the space is available.
 For more information, see the Campus Activities website.

 Please be sure to adhere to the policies regarding social events as outlined in SCampus.